SinnottTM/codeclan_w15_final_project_rw/README.md

     * NOTE: No specific disabling conditions for the sake of medical confidentiality

   * Medication information
-    * NOTE: does not need to include exact medications, use medication families instead (Anticonvulsants etc.) and medication form (Capsules etc.)
+    * NOTE: does not need to include exact medications, use medication purpose families instead (Anticonvulsants etc.) and medication form (Capsules etc.)

 * Basic map of Edinburgh/Scotland